 In this post, I would like to address the topic of toxic people and how to deal with them.

-Toxic people wear us out and drain us of energy, they are frequently called “energy vampires”, they can anger and enrage us, they often times constantly criticize or put us down, they cross our personal boundaries and mainly make us feel worse as opposed to better.
+Toxic people wear us out and drain us of energy.
+They are frequently called “energy vampires” and can anger and enrage us.
+They constantly criticize or put us down, they cross our personal boundaries and typically make us feel worse as opposed to better.

-Toxic people at their core are extremely negative and unhappy people.
+Toxic people are commonly extremely negative and unhappy people.
 You know the saying, “misery loves company”?
-Well, with those who are toxic to us, that is precisely their underlying and hidden motive.
+Well, with those who are toxic, that is precisely their underlying and hidden motive.

 What Defines a “Toxic” Person?
 What are their Character Traits?

 - Toxic people are typically chronically negative people.
-They are often the naysayers in life, are chronic complainers or whiners, they play the victim constantly, everything is always everyone else’s fault, they are never to blame, and their lives are often full of highly dysfunctional/broken relationships and/or constant drama.
+They are often the naysayers in life.
+They are the chronic complainers and whiners.
+They play the victim constantly whereby everything is always everyone else’s fault.
+They are never to blame, and their lives are often full of highly dysfunctional/broken relationships and/or constant drama.

 - They can be envious and jealous of other people.
-They don’t want to see others doing better in life or to feel better than them.
-They are commonly deeply and inwardly insecure about themselves, their own abilities and accomplishments and therefore, feel inferior other people.
+They don’t want to see others doing better in life or to feel better than they do.
+They are commonly deeply and inwardly insecure about themselves, their own abilities and accomplishments and therefore, feel inferior to other people.